35 Incredible Things to Do in Antigua Guatemala and Surroundings + Travel Tips

 35. Take a day tour to Chichicastenango

-The town may be insignificant during any day of the week but it comes to life on market days, on Thursday and Sunday.
+The town may be insignificant on any day of the week, but it comes to life on market days, Thursdays, and Sundays.
 This is when locals from the nearby region gather and sell their unique goods from their stalls.

 Colorful textiles, original masks, wooden artwork, and all sorts of local arts and crafts, together with traditional local food, but also pottery, wooden boxes, condiments, medicinal plants, candles, pom and copal, cal, grindstones, pigs and chickens, and tools.

 It is indeed a place that you will want to visit.
-Just be careful of pickpocketers.
+Just be careful of pickpockets.

 Or you can check out an organized tour with a guide.

-I stayed two nights because I wanted to get early to the market and I didn’t want to be tight to a schedule but the following day I had issues with finding a bus to Quetzaltenango because it’s not a common route for tourists and I had to use the chicken bus, an experience that I would not recommend.
+I stayed two nights because I wanted to get to the market early and I didn’t want to be tied to a schedule.
+However, the following day, I had issues finding a bus to Quetzaltenango because it’s not a common route for tourists.
+I had to use the chicken bus, an experience that I would not recommend.

 But you can find shuttle buses from and to Antigua on the very same day.

-However, if you are in Chichicastenango during the Day of the Dead you should make time to visit the cemetery, where tombs are covered with flowers and candles, the entire family takes offers to their beloved forever gone, over colorful altars.
+However, if you are in Chichicastenango during the Day of the Dead, be sure to make time to visit the cemetery.
+There, tombs are covered with flowers and candles, and the entire family makes offerings to their beloved, forever gone, over colorful altars.
 It’s a joy more than mourning.

 Book your private tour to Chichicastenango from Antigua